9 Best Receipt Scanner Apps for Small Business (2026)

 - IRS-accepted digital receipt storage

 Pricing: Starting around $23 per month.
-No free plan available.
+No free plan.

 Pros: